pratyushjain99/Project4-pratyusj/README.md

 # Project 4
-- **Assigned: Friday March 19**
+- **Assigned: Friday October 22**
-- **Task 0 Due: Friday March 26, 11:59pm**
+- **Task 0 Due: Friday October 29, 11:59pm**
-- **Task 1&2 Due: Friday April 9, 11:59pm**
+- **Task 1&2 Due: Friday November 12, 11:59pm**

 ### Project Topics: Mobile to Cloud application

 This project has 3 tasks:
-- Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to in your project.
+- Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to use in your project.
-- Task 1 will build on _Lab 3 - Containers and Cloud Deployment_ and _Lab 8 - Android Lab_.
+- Task 1 will build on _Lab 3 - Creating Containers and Deploying to the Cloud_ and _Lab 8 - Android Lab_.
 You will design and build a simple mobile application that will communicate with a RESTful web service in the cloud.
 - Task 2 will add an operations logging and analysis function to your Task 1 web service.

 ### Task 0: Demonstrate using chosen 3rd Party API and MongoDB-as-a-Service